Cullen Finnerty: Muskegon Thunder

 Finnerty was the starting quarterback of the Muskegon Thunder of the CIFL.
 In 2009 in two games, he had 123 passing yards, 2 passing touchdowns to go along with a completion percentage of 46.9 for the 2009 Indoor Football League season.

 Personal life

 Cullen Finnerty's parents Tim and Maureen Finnerty live in Brighton, Michigan.
 Cullen and his wife Jennifer lived in Michigan with their two small children.

 Disappearance and death

 On May 26, 2013, Finnerty was reported missing after he went fishing on the Baldwin River in Michigan.

 On the evening of May 28, Finnerty was found dead in the woods by local search crews one mile from his fishing boat in Lake County, Michigan.
 His body had no signs of trauma and was dressed for the elements.
 An autopsy, released in August 2013, showed Finnerty died of pneumonia brought on by inhalation of vomit after he became disoriented.
-It was possibly because of oxycodone combined with having CTE.
+It was possibly related to chronic traumatic encephalopathy.
+Finnerty was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.

 The New York Times ran an article about his life and death in June 2013.